Toggle Menu

 Sadly, some of the barriers to voting that Natives are faced with are part of larger systemic problems.
 In major cities, Indigenous people are more likely to be homeless, which makes voting more difficult.
 According to a study by the National Alliance to End Homelessness, 55 percent of Indigenous people in the US experience homelessness, which is the highest rate of any demographic.

-In 1956, following oil, gas, and mineral deposits on reservations, US Congress passed the Indian Relocation Act, which, through fiscal coercion, forcibly removed Natives from their homes on the reservations to the nearest big city, such as Denver, Minneapolis, and Los Angeles.
-Consequently, homelessness among Natives became so rampant that in Denver particularly, street corners were de facto named after the dominant tribe that would panhandle there.
+In 1956, following the discovery of oil, gas, and mineral deposits on reservations, Congress passed the Indian Relocation Act, which, through fiscal coercion, forcibly removed Natives from their homes on the reservations to the nearest big city, such as Denver, Minneapolis, or Los Angeles.
+Consequently, homelessness among Natives became so rampant that, in Denver particularly, street corners were de facto named after the dominant tribe that would panhandle there.
 Sixth Avenue and Broadway, just outside of downtown, was dubbed Lakota Corner.

-It’s been 100 years since Indigenous peoples have been considered American citizens, and racism and discrimination against Indigenous peoples still create massive barriers to the voting process.
-We Natives have survived a genocide, the Founding Fathers, and centuries of brutal oppression.
+It’s been 100 years since Indigenous peoples were first considered American citizens, and racism and discrimination against Indigenous peoples still create massive barriers to the voting process.
+We Natives have survived a genocide, the founding fathers, and centuries of brutal oppression.
 We are not easily intimidated, as much as they try, and we’ll never give up.
 We’re still here, and with groups like NARF on the case, we’ll keep fighting to vote.

 Simon Moya-SmithSimon Moya-Smith is a freelance reporter who’s written for Columbia Journalism Review, The Cut, and Lonely Planet, among other outlets.